deepfates/memery/README.md

 Memery is open source and you can contribute.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how you can help.

-### Who works on this project

-Memery was first written by Max Anton Brewer aka @deepfates in the summer of 2021.
-Some commits are listed from @robotface-io but that was just me using the wrong account when I first started.

-Many UI and back-end improvements were added by @wkrettek in 2022! 🙌🎉🌟

 I wrote this to solve my own needs and learn notebook-based development.
 I hope it helps other people too.
 If you can help me make it better, please do.
 I welcome any contribution, guidance or criticism.